Back to All Programs

 • Category 4: larger than 1 MW, but no larger than 15 MW

 The PSC has published two sets of standard forms for interconnection, available on the program web site.
 One set pertains to systems smaller than 20 kW while the second set applies to larger systems up the maximum size of 15 MW.
-The PSC also maintains a list of utility interconnection contacts on their Distributed Generation web site.
 The Wisconsin Distributed Resources Collaborative (WIDRC) has published a set of interconnection guidelines that offer some additional details on the interconnection process.

 Minimum liability insurance of at least $300,000 per occurrence is required for systems 20 kW and smaller (Category 1) with higher amounts for larger systems based on the category of review under which they fall.
 However, the law also permits applicants to prove financial responsibility using a negotiated agreement with the utility in lieu of the insurance requirements.
 Additionally, Category 2-4 facilities must name the utility as an additional insured party in the insurance policy.